Learning Operators by Regularized Stochastic Gradient Descent with Operator-valued Kernels: Applications and Extensions

 \end{itemize} Thus, to bound $\mathcal{R}(\hat{f}) - \mathcal{R}(f^\dagger)$, it suffices to bound $\mathbb{E}[\| \hat{h}(x) - h^\dagger(x) \|_{\Y}^2]=\mathcal{E}(\hat{h})-\mathcal{E}(h^\dagger)$, as conducted in this paper.
 This guarantees decay rates of the prediction error under mild assumptions.

-In many structured prediction tasks-such as those in natural language processing (e.g., sequence labeling, machine translation) or time series forecasting-data often arrive sequentially or in streams.
-In such cases, SGD is particularly well-suited, as it allows for incremental model updates with each new data point.
+In many structured prediction tasks, such as those in natural language processing (e.g., sequence labeling and machine translation) or time series forecasting, data often arrive sequentially or in streams.
+In such cases, SGD is particularly well suited, as it allows for incremental model updates with each new data point.
 This makes it an effective tool for structured prediction in streaming or time-dependent environments.

 \tikzset{every picture/.style={line width=0.75pt}}